 Lew Williams Biography (Wikipedia)

-Lew Williams (born January 12, 1934, Chillicothe, Texas) is an American rockabilly singer and songwriter, known as the "Cab Calloway of rockabilly".
+Lewis Wayne Williams (January 12, 1934 – September 1, 2019, born Chillicothe, Texas) was an American rockabilly singer and songwriter, known as the "Cab Calloway of rockabilly".

 Williams began singing at age four, and moved with his family to Dallas at age eleven.
 He played in local clubs after graduating Adamson High School and entered Midwestern State University in 1952.
 However, a few months later he secured a job as a headliner for a radio program on Frederick, Oklahoma station KTAT.